-Which food type is more environmentally costly to produce—livestock, farmed seafood, or wild-caught fish?
+Which food type is worst for the environment—livestock, farmed seafood, or wild-caught fish?

 The answer is that it depends, according to a new study.
 But in general, industrial beef production and farmed catfish are the most taxing on the environment, while small, wild-caught fish and farmed mollusks like oysters, mussels, and scallops have the lowest environmental impact, according to a new analysis.